saightee/Platform-for-remote-work-and-freelancingPlatform-for-remote-work-and-freelancing-second/backend/api-docs.md

 ### 8. Create Job Post
 - **Endpoint**: `POST /api/job-posts`
 - **Description**: Creates a new job post for an authenticated employer.
-The `applicationLimit` defaults to 100 if not specified.
+Salary is optional if salary_type is 'negotiable'.
 - **Headers**: `Authorization: Bearer <token>`
 - **Request Body**:
   ```json